 Which brings us to whiskey…perhaps the final frontier in the craft alcohol movement.
 And also, perhaps, the most interesting.
 There was a time, not long ago, that whiskey was seen as the drink of an older generation, particularly men, who paired their beverages with Maduro-wrapped cigars and idle banter.
 Not so anymore.

-Mammoth Distillery – Based in Bellaire, with tasting rooms in Central Lake and Traverse City’s popular Warehouse District, Mammoth Distillery has gained a sizable following in its few shorts years of existence.
+Mammoth Distillery – With a tasting room in Traverse City’s popular Warehouse District, Mammoth Distillery has gained a sizable following in its few short years of existence.
 Founder Chad Munger takes great pride in Mammoth’s “hand-hewn” spirits, many of which are crafted from ingredients sourced in Northern Michigan.
 “Our corn and rye is grown in Harbor Springs,” he explains.
 “Which gives our whiskey a real local character.”
 Try a Central Lake Sour, made with their signature whiskey, which is first distilled and aged for five years in Kentucky.
 The whiskey is then finished in once-used Grand Cru Merlot barrels from Bonobo Winery on Old Mission Peninsula.